 This fact sheet was updated in June 2017 to reflect the status of the government of New Caledonia’s efforts to design and designate the Natural Park of the Coral Sea.
+This fact sheet was updated in August 2018 to reflect the minor changes to the map.

 The ocean plays a vital role in sustaining life on Earth.
 It covers almost 75 percent of the globe and contains nearly a quarter of the world’s known species—with many yet to be discovered.
 These waters sustain billions of people and myriad wildlife.